 Using WP Super Cache as an example, first visit Settings > WP Super Cache in your WordPress dashboard.
 Under the CDN tab, check the Enable CDN Support box.
 Finally, paste in the URL provided by your chosen CDN to the Off-site URL text input area, and save your changes:

 Enabling your CDN in W3 Total Cache is a little more complex.
 While W3 Total Cache supports MaxCDN out of the box, you may need a supporting plugin for other providers.
 You’ll find basic DNS settings under Performance > CDN within WordPress, but we recommend you speak with your CDN provider about the optimal settings for their service.

 If you want to try it yourself, detailed instructions are provided in the official FAQ for a number of CDN providers.
 You can also find even more support under Performance > FAQ.

-CDNs are a powerful way to speed up your website, given that they enable visitors to view your website quickly, wherever they are in the world.
-It is also easier than you might think to get your WordPress website running using a CDN.
+Content Delivery Networks are a powerful way to speed up your website, given that they enable visitors to view your website quickly, wherever they are in the world.
+It is also easier than you might think to set up a CDN on your WordPress website.
 In short, having a faster website can improve performance and help you reach your conversion goals.